The Facts Behind Facebook’s IPO – 5 Charts

 Show me the money!

-For Henry Blodget of Business Insider, one of the issues with Facebook’s valuation is that its revenue growth quarter over quarter is decreasing.
+Business Insider’s Henry Blodget is concerned with Facebook’s valuation since its quarter over quarter revenue growth is decreasing.
 Further, Facebook’s revenue growth relative to other tech firms like Google is lower.
-Business Insider’s graphs illustrate Facebook’s revenue challenge.

 What’s your perspective on Facebook’s IPO and why do you feel the way you do?